General Liability Insurance

 The general liability insurance program protects the league, its sponsors, executive officers, directors, managers, coaches, volunteer umpires and other volunteer workers.
 This is the reason Little League requires that its leagues be protected by general liability insurance.
 Costly legal action and damage claims could ruin an innocent league and its individual operators, if the protection were to be overlooked.

-Questions? - If you have any other questions about Little League General Liability Insurance, please e-mail jferguson@LittleLeague.org
+Questions? - If you have any questions about the General Liability Insurance plan, please e-mail email@example.com